Easing the Back-to-School Transition: A Parent’s Guide to Supporting Kids in the First Few Weeks

 5. Watch for Sleep, Energy, and Mood Shifts

 The new school schedule can be tiring.
 Pay attention to changes like irritability, clinginess, or fatigue.
 Extra patience, rest, and reassurance go a long way.
-If struggles persist, consider whether extra supports may be helpful.
+If struggles persist, consider whether extra support may be helpful.

 6. Foster Independence and Confidence